 Obtaining a Co-Signer for Financing

 Another popular way to receive financing with bad credit is to have someone with good credit cosign for you.
-While possible, these arrangements are so filled with risk on the part of the co-signer (they're putting their own credit rating in jeopardy) that they tend to be a blood relatives.
+While possible, these arrangements are extremely risky for co-signers.
+After all, co-signers can put their own credit rating in jeopardy if you fail to make your payments on time.
+Co-signers are almost always blood relatives willing to stick their neck out to help a family member.

 In-house semi truck financing is a viable way to get approved in a difficult industry.